skeoop/skeoop.github.io/Home.md

 #### Assignment
 [PA5 Multi-threaded Downloader](https://skeoop.github.io/week13/PA5-Threaded-Downloader.pdf) using threads for faster file downloads, as done in FlashGet and Filezilla. **Optional** this isn't required, but you can use this project is place of some other PA you missed, or as your PA6 project.
 **Read:** Lambda Expressions in Java 8 tutorial (new feature in Java 8).
 Interfaces in Java 8 tutorial.
+[Java 8 Interfaces](https://skeoop.github.io/java8/) my write-up in the "java8" folder.
 **Homework**: [Homework 4](https://skeoop.github.io/week12/Homework4.pdf) due next week in lecture. (from last week)

 ---